Krisell/Krisell/README.md

 #### 💻 Current stack of choice
  * ⚙️ Backend: `Laravel` `(PHP)`, `JS/TS`.
  * 🎨 UI: `Vue.js`, `TailwindCSS`.
- * 💾 Database: Prefering relational, but of course using the right tool for the job.
+ * 💾 Database: Often relational but trying to use the right tool for the job.

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
 Especially interested in computer/web security and cryptography.